dallaylaen/arrow-sm-js/README.md

 and maybe *decide*, *enter*, and *leave* callbacks.

 The *decide* callback is crucial.
-It produces the next state's name and possibly a value to be returned to the user.
+It produces the next state's name.
 An `undefined` state means that no transition is needed.
+A loop transition _is_ performed if new and old states are the same.

 The other two manage the transition's side effects.